 Examples of Sublingual Drugs

-Nitroglycerin, the drug for angina and myocardial infarction patients, is given sublingually.
+Nitroglycerin, the drug for angina and myocardial infarction clients, is given sublingually.
 Once absorbed, Nitroglycerin is absorbed by the body in as fast as 30 seconds or less.
-Since the effect is immediate, the drug helps save the patient’s life in emergency situations because it instantly vasodilates the blood vessels.
+Since the effect is immediate, the drug helps save the client’s life in emergency situations because it instantly vasodilates the blood vessels.
 Vitamin B12 is also given sublingually.

 Nursing Considerations for Sublingual Medications